AIB001/AIB001.github.io/Course/Ecology/README.md

 # References
-+ Rick Relyea《Ecology: The Economy of Nature》
++ Rick Relyea《Ecology The Economy of Nature》